 Brent grew up on a small family farm outside Dayton, Ohio.
 He graduated from the Ohio State University with a degree in horticulture and has a love for working outdoors.
 What began, for him, as a career in landscaping, eventually led to an interest in growing food.
 Brent and his wife, Megan, moved to Alabama in the Fall of 2014 to help establish Windy Hill.
 As farm manager, Brent oversees both the work and the workforce of the farm.
 Brent particularly enjoys learning how to incorporate regenerative agriculture practices to build soil and plant health, as well as always coming up with something new to build or create.

 Megan Halderman is originally from Decatur, Alabama and graduated from Mississippi State University.
 Her background is in education; however, after marrying Brent, she found a home in farmwork.
 What started as a love for cooking and fresh food, turned into a curiosity and appreciation for where food comes from.
-Megan worked full time at the farm until Forest, Brent’s and her now two-year old son, was born.
-Megan provides direction for Special Events and is an integral part of encouraging community among all who have joined the farm for a season.
+Megan worked full time at the farm for many years and now enjoys being home with Brent and her three sons.
+Megan now serves the farm in an advisory capacity, helps with Special Events, and encourages community among those who have joined the farm for a season.

 Phil and Marsha Hurt

 Phil and Marsha Hurt have lived, raised a family, and worked at Camp DeSoto for over 30 years.
 Being a part of establishing The Farm at Windy Hill during their time at Camp and life in Mentone is exciting, rewarding, and a lot of good fun for the two of them.
 Seeing Windy Hill become an integral part of both Camp and the community has been beyond their best dreams for “Mr. Kirby’s Farm.”